 Note also that alcohol can add a bitterness to any cooking so it's important that the sauce warmed through to allow for the alcohol to evaporate.

 Yield:- 1½ pints

 Cooking Time:- 25 mins

 Total Time:- 40 mins

 Into a medium heated saucepan, add the onion and fry until the onion goes clear, then add the chili to soften and the garlic a few minutes later.

 Stir well to “de-glaze the pan” and get all the flavors into the sauce.
 Whilst doing this the heat of the pan will drive off the alcohol so if using gas just beware that the vapors might catch fire.
 If it does happen, don't panic the flame will die down in a short space of time.

 Now add all the other ingredients and bring the sauce up to a simmer stirring all the time to ensure that the ingredients are fully mixed in.

 Place a saucepan on a low heat, melt the butter and add the chopped onion.
-Allow the onion to cook gently in the butter until it caramelizes (maybe 30 minutes) then add the sugar and the ketchup and stir.
-You'll know when the caremelization starts because the onion will turn a brown color and the texture will stay soft - you're not looking for burned and crispy.
+Allow the onion to cook gently in the butter until it caramelizes.
+This may take upwards of thirty minutes but it's worth the wait.
+You'll know when the caramelization starts because the onion will turn a brown color and the texture will stay soft - you're not looking for burned and crispy.

 Allow to cool and then taste.
 If you want to add a little more Tabasco then go for it.